bigdatagenomics/mango/docs/browser/example.rst

 Mango browser is an HTML based genome browser that runs on local, remote, and cloud staged files.
 The Mango Browser builds on top of `Apache Spark <https://spark.apache.org/>`__ and `scalatra <http://scalatra.org/>`__.

-See `file support <../files/file-support.html>`__ for files types that are supported in the Mango Browser.
+See `file support <../files/file-support.html>`__ for file types that are supported in the Mango Browser.

 Mango Browser Options